a-f-lim/Bouncing-Ball-MATLAB-Programs/README.md

-BB_Traj(v,theta_0,alpha,A,T,N,plot): takes in an
+BB_Traj(v,theta_0,alpha,A,T,N,graph): takes in an
     initial velocity (v)
     table phase shift (theta_0)
     coefficient of restitution (alpha)
     amplitude of oscillation in mm (A)
     period of oscillation in ms (T)
     number of discrete data points (N) and calculates the trajectory of the ball at t=0,dt,...,(N-1)dt.
-If a plot is desired, then plot = true.
+If a plot is desired, then graph = true.

 BB_FFT(T,X): takes in the
     length of time between consecutive points (T)